-Your first postoperative appointment will occur 5 to 7 days after your surgery and should be scheduled before your surgery or at the time of your preoperative visit.
+Your first postoperative appointment will occur 5 to 7 days after your surgery.
 Your second postoperative visit will be 1 month after your surgery and will be scheduled at the time of your first postoperative visit.
 If your appointment is not made while you are in the office, please call during regular office hours to schedule a mutually convenient time.